You are here

 But technology firms insist they are doing work for social good.
-For rail-hailing business Grab, a zero-sum analysis of its business is limiting - its business is to boost the efficiency of cars, says Lye Kong-Wei, head of data science at Grab.
+For ride-hailing business Grab, a zero-sum analysis of its business is limiting - its business is to boost the efficiency of cars, says Lye Kong-Wei, head of data science at Grab.
 "The general opinion is that we're trying to steal demand from public transport," he says.

 "We're not out to gouge anyone, we want to be fair to passengers and drivers.
 Dynamic pricing is a function of imbalance of supply and demand.
 It's Economics 101."

 To clear the market, Grab gathers data for analysis.
 And it says it has been pretty accurate "on good days" in predicting and directing drivers to areas with high demand, without citing figures.
 With a network of more than 50,000 drivers in Singapore alone, it has tried to meet drivers' needs as well, gauging the odds that a driver would bid for a job based on historical and real-time data.

 Besides getting more accurate matching, Grab has also cut down the number of unwanted jobs that appear on the drivers' app, after drivers flagged safety issues from seeing multiple pings on their phones.
 In Indonesia, it notifies bike riders when they are speeding, leading to a 35 per cent fall in speeding incidents.

 Its data also yields surprises, such as the fact that many part-time drivers are not chasing incentives.
 "They'll say, 'I'm doing this for fun.
 My wife wants me out of the house'," quips Dr Lye.